frankischilling/fce360-enhanced/README.md

 # fce360-enhanced (FCEUX-360 tweaks)

 Enhanced Xbox 360 port of the FCEUX NES emulator focused on front-end responsiveness.
-Core emulation code remains intact; improvements are limited to the Xbox UI layer (XUI scenes, input cadence, list scrolling).
+Core emulation code remains intact; improvements are limited to the Xbox UI layer, adding features like fastwording, rewinding and Lua scripting just to naem a few.

 > **Note:** Code hasn't been touched since around 2016, so I'm giving it some love with UI improvements and modern features while preserving the original emulation core.